swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 #### Starts with

+We propose a regex-taking `starts(with:)` variant for string types:

 ```swift
 extension Collection where SubSequence == Substring {
     /// Returns a Boolean value indicating whether the initial elements of the